mscreations/Alien-Macros/README.md

 `.\Alien-Macros.exe --vid 0x0d62 --pid 0x1a1c`

+Be sure that the VID/PID are in the form 0xXXXX where XXXX is the hexadecimal VID/PID.
+Otherwise, the program will not accept the input.

 # TODO

 - [ ] Determine other VID/PIDs that are used in other systems.
 Will require users to report what they encounter in their own systems.
 Please report by commenting on [Issue #1](https://github.com/mscreations/Alien-Macros/issues/1)